|Albert Ferrer and Pep Gaurdolia|

 -- Ramón Alexanko, Guillerimo Amor, Josep Escolà, Mariano Martín, Carlos Rexach, Estanislau Basora, Luis Enrique, Jose Mari Bakero, Sergio Busquets, Cesar Rodriguez and Txiki were not on the original all-time team.

--- The 1992 Dream Team members were Andoni Zubizarreta, Pep Guardiola, Albert Ferrer, Txiki Begiristain, Ramón Alexanko and Jose Mari Bakero.
+-- Johan Cruyff as the manager led Barcelona to win the European Cup in 1992.
+I selected the following players from the 1992 Dream Team members: Andoni Zubizarreta, Pep Guardiola, Albert Ferrer, Txiki Begiristain, Ramón Alexanko and Jose Mari Bakero.

--- Spain dominated football from 2008 to 2012.
-Players from the era selected for this team included Xavi, Iniesta, Puyol, Victor Valdes, and Busquets,
+-- Spain dominated club football from 2008 to 2012.
+Players from the era selected for this team included Xavi, Andreas Iniesta, Carlos Puyol, Victor Valdes, and Segio Busquets,

 -- I normally put naturalised players as foreign players if they had previously capped by his native national team.
 Paulino Alcántara has played for the Philippines before he represented Spain.
 Normally, I would consider him to be a Filipino player, but he has also represented the Catalonian representative team before that.
 Thus, he is not a naturalised Spanish players.